-Here we are in the middle of Summer and I am contemplating doing up my cardigan as I watch the rain pour down outside.
+Here we are in the middle of Summer and I am considering doing up my cardigan as I watch the rain pour down outside.
 I’m also wearing cosy warm ugg boots and contemplating turning the heater on.

 I am not complaining about any of this.
 Although I love the change of seasons, my favourites are Autumn and Winter; nothing beats being cosy and warm inside while weather happens on the other side of the window.